iobroker-community-adapters/ioBroker.luxtronik1/README.md

 Values in the 'control' - channel have to be set with ack=false to trigger an action.

 ## Changelog

+### 0.1.0

+-   error-handling on communication errors optimized, adapter restart in case of multiple communication errors.

 ### 0.0.7